 Day 14 : Rain and hunger

 It had been drizzling the entire night.
 Everything in my bivy bag had stayed dry.
 Bram's had some puddles of water on it, which had leaked through a bit.
 We got the bread we ordered yesterday and paid.
 During the first five kilometers we continued descending the Cormet de Roseland.
-We hadn't pedalled once when we started the Col des Saisies.
-When we reached the top it started to drizzle.
+We hadn't pedaled once when we started the Col des Saisies.
+When we reached the top, it began to drizzle.
 We didn't take a picture but went down right away.
 During the descent it started to rain harder.
 With one eye closed and one open we went downhill.
-Every time we would see a speck of road and then got water in our eyes.
-It started raining harder and harder and it also seemed to hail, at least that is what it felt like when the drops hit our arms.
-Underneath some roof I put the rain-covers over my panniers and we put on warmer clothes.
-A bit later it seemed like it would stop raining so we continued.
-Within a few seconds it started to rain even harder than it did before, we really couldn't see anything.
+Every time we saw a speck of road and then got water in our eyes.
+It started raining harder and harder and also seemed to hail, at least that is what it felt like when the drops hit our arms.
+Underneath some roof I put the rain covers over my panniers and we put on warmer clothes.
+A bit later, it seemed like it would stop raining, so we continued.
+Within a few seconds it started to rain even harder than it did before; we really couldn't see anything.
 We rode up someone's driveway and took shelter under their roof.

 Col de Aroavies, as we called it

 Again we didn't get a chance to rest because during the descent of this col, the col de le Croix Fry started.
 We passed a lady who was running uphill.
 At first I thought she was a bit crazy for waving her arms continuously.
 At the top we ate an apple and granola bar, and of course we got a stamp while the entire restaurant was watching.
 The running lady passed again.
 Now I realized why she was waving her arms, there was a big cloud of flies around her.

 Col de la Croix Fry, with dark clouds in the background